martinMr79/workflow-ca-social-media-client/README.md

 - Project is configured to run Prettier on commit  :heavy_check_mark:
 - Project is configured to run ESLint on commit  :heavy_check_mark:
 - Project is configured to run Jest on commit    :heavy_check_mark:
-- Project is configured to deploy to pages on merge to default
+- Project is configured to deploy to pages on merge to default :heavy_check_mark:

 #### The following file changes are required: